 • Agroecology & Biogenic Raw materials• Microbial Fermentation• Product Analysis

 Graduates of the program are conferred the academic title of Master of Science in Engineering, in short MSc or M.Sc.
 This is attested by a leaving certificate, the Master diploma, the international diploma supplement, and further documents where relevant.
-We recommend graduates to combine the academic degree with the MCI brand: e.g. MSc (MCI).
-This is to provide trust and orientation in an increasingly non-transparent international education market.
+MCI Alumni are entitled to combine their academic degree with the brand “MCI” to provide trust and orientation in an increasingly intransparent international education market.
 Example: BSc (MCI).
 Source: GZ BMWF-52.330/0195-I/6/2013

 MCI Alumni & Friends provides a dynamic service platform promoting contacts, image, professional careers, and personal development of MCI and its graduates.
 We are delighted with all the graduates who choose to stay in touch even long after completion of their studies, and allowing us to be a part of their various careers: